 - Sending threatening messages or other material intended to harass, defame, intimidate or threaten.
 To be clear, the College’s policies against sexual and other types of harassment fully apply to the use of the College’s information system;

 - Tampering with, willful destruction of, or the damaging of files, data networks, software, or equipment;

 - Use of any IT resource as a staging ground to hack (break into) any other system;

-Similarly, the College may be obliged to disclose the identity of an account-holder or identity of the person who owns a computer or other registered network device, is responsible for a college owned device, or holds a college assigned account used in some network transaction
+Similarly, the college may be obligated to disclose the identity of an account holder or the identity of the person who owns a computer or other registered network device, is responsible for a college-owned device, or holds a college-assigned account used in some network transaction.

 Any use of College devices and information systems is subject to this policy even if such use occurs during non-work hours or off College property.
 All users are required to comply with this important policy.
 If violations are discovered or suspected, College personnel may report the activity to appropriate College officials or external authorities, where violations will be handled through standard disciplinary processes as outlined in the student handbook and the applicable staff and faculty handbooks.
 Information and Library Services staff may take immediate action to protect the information security, privacy, system integrity, and operational continuity.

 Bates Acceptable Use Policy, Effective 2/18/2019, Version 1.1; Updated: August 1, 2022, Version 1.2; Updated: January 3, 2023, Version 1.3